johnrm174/model-railway-signalling/README.md

 ## What's new for Release 4.5.1:

-BREAKING CHANGE - Single Slip and Double Slip points have been shortened to improve route highlighting but this does mean you will need to update your track lines on your schematic to take account of this change
+BREAKING CHANGE - Single Slip and Double Slip points have been shortened to improve route highlighting but this does mean you will need to edit your schematic (extend track lines) to take account of this change.
+Also, Double Slip points have been changed to give a straight route through the point for their default state.

 * New feature to scroll canvas via mouse (drag and drop) in Run Mode - useful for larger layouts
 * Changed default GPIO sensor timeout to 20ms (the optimum value I have arrived at by testing)